 If you have money left over each month, you may want to invest it in stocks or mutual funds to make the amount grow.

-It’s important to have some entertainment in everyday life, but do you really need Netflix, Amazon Prime, HBO, Spotify and Xbox Game Pass?
+It’s important to have some entertainment in everyday life, but do you really need Netflix, Amazon Prime, HBO, Spotify and the Xbox Game Pass?

 Remember that a subscription that costs $10 a month is equivalent to $120 a year.